 CSU Los Angeles

 In keeping with Cal State L.A.'s mission, the Ed.D. in Educational Leadership is built around four program goals that support educational reform in the diverse urban Los Angeles region: Educational Leadership in the Service of Justice, Access, & Social Change; Leadership Grounded in Knowledge and Expertise in Teaching, Learning and Organizational Change; Critical Reflection Embedded in Leadership Practice; and Leadership that Engages with the Broader Community.
 With emphasis placed on leadership as practice, the program fosters expanded understanding of the many locations in which educational leadership takes place.
-Drawing on faculty expertise in urban education, the program aims to develop leaders who engage in collaboration with members of diverse urban communities to study how policies and practices of educational, political and legal institutions are addressing the challenges facing PreK-12 schools.
-The Ed.D. program will add a post-secondary specialization in the future.
+Cal State L.A.ís program goals are woven through three emphases offered in the program: (1) Educational Leadership for System and School Redesign, (2) Educational Leadership for Urban Teaching and Learning, and (3) Educational Leadership for Studentsí Special Needs and Support.
+In each of these emphases, Cal State L.A.ís Ed.D. program addresses P-12 and post-secondary institutions.

 CSU Northridge's Ed.D. program focuses on the knowledge and practical skills needed by administrators to be effective leaders in PK-12 and community colleges.
 The distinguishing feature of the program is the two separate cohorts for individuals preparing for leadership positions in either PK-12 or Community Colleges.
 This two-strand approach addresses the distinct issues for each level of educational leadership, including the instructional leadership for the elimination of achievement gaps and leadership focused on student learning outcomes.
 Students are also engaged in field-based inquiry and dissertation research to address school/district/college issues.
 Experienced educators interested in pursuing advanced leadership positions such as chair, dean, or college president.